 Ok, let’s get the most obvious one out of the way first.
-It’s 2019, and content is still king.
-Come 2020, its reign remains unshaken.
+It’s 2021, and the content is still king.
+Come 2023, its reign remains unshaken.

 At the end of the day, Google is in the business of connecting its customers with the useful information that they are looking for – Well, in reality, they are in the business of Data, but that’s a can of worms for another day.
 So, making sure your site actually has quality content that will prove useful to whoever clicks through is still their top priority.

 What makes “Quality Content” can fill books; however, here are a few good guidelines:

 - Your content should provide real value to the people that find it.